 Variolation, a form of inoculation to produce immunity to disease, probably originated in India.
 This method reached Europe, where smallpox lead to 8 – 20% of deaths, in the 18th century.
 Vaccination, a safer form of inoculation, was used in crude form in India before the more advanced vaccination of Edward Jenner became standard.

 - ORT METHOD :

-Dilip Mahalanabis’s Oral rehydration therapy (ORT) methods to treat diarrhea, the leading cause of infant mortality in developing countries before ORT, have been called, “the most important medical advance [of the 20th] century” by the Lanc
+Dilip Mahalanabis’s Oral rehydration therapy (ORT) methods to treat diarrhea, the leading cause of infant mortality in developing countries before ORT, has been called, “the most important medical advance [of the 20th] century” by the Lanc

 - A THEORY OF ATOMS :

-one of the notable scientists of the ancient India was Kanad who is said to have devised the atomic theory centuries before John Dalton was born.
-He speculated the existence of anu or a small indestructible particles, much like an atom.
+one of the notable scientists of ancient India was Kanad who is said to have devised the atomic theory centuries before John Dalton was born.
+He speculated the existence of anu or small indestructible particles, much like an atom.
 He also stated that anu can have two states — absolute rest and a state of motion.
 He further held that atoms of same substance combined with each other in a specific and synchronized manner to produce dvyanuka (diatomic molecules) and tryanuka (triatomic molecules).

 - THE BOSE PARTICLES – BOSONE :

 In physics, theories about atoms date as early as the 5th century B.C.E.
-Satyendra Nath Bose, after whom the class of particles Bosons are named after, worked on quantum mechanics to provide the foundation for Bose–Einstein statistics and the theory of the Bose–Einstein condensate.
+Satyendra Nath Bose, after whom the class of particles Bosons is named after, worked on quantum mechanics to provide the foundation for Bose-Einstein statistics and the theory of the Bose-Einstein condensate.